Katyuri Valley: Home of Ancient Temples

 2- Bageshwar Group of Temples

 - Bageshwar is an ancient cultural headquarter of the Kumaon region and Uttarakhand as well.
-The Bageshwar is the ancient cultural capital town of Katyuri kings of Uttarakhand.
+The Bageshwar is the ancient cultural capital town of the Katyuri kings of Uttarakhand.

 - There is Bagnath Temple is dedicated to Shiva & lies at the confluence of the Sarayu and Gomati rivers.